-The third parties' personal information is not well known and would only be known to a limited group of officers with a business need-to-know.
-The information would not be known outside the Department.
+The identifying personal information is not well known.
+The specific details of each incident have are not in the public domain.
 On balance, I believe that this factor weighs against the release being reasonable.

 Whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt within the document